This post contains affiliate links. Please see our disclosure policy.

-Funfetti Cake is fluffy and moist, with buttery vanilla flavor and rainbow jimmies in every bite!
-Frost this cake in the creamiest vanilla cream cheese frosting and watch it fly off plates at any birthday party or celebration.
+Funfetti Cake is ultra fluffy, moist, and full of rainbow jimmies!
+It has the perfect buttery vanilla cake flavor, just like your favorite bakery cake!
+Frost this cake in the creamiest chocolate frosting and watch it fly off plates at any birthday party or celebration.

 - Classic Funfetti Flavor – The buttery, vanilla flavor shines in this classic funfetti cake.